Thinking of joining?

 Bottom line: Kids have a blast skiing fast!
 Typically, kids associate skiing with the traditional structured teaching programs which were something they had to do.
 The Wildcat Ski Team is much different.
 Kids can’t wait to start their day at Wildcat.
 Put a kid on skis and what do they usually want to do?
 Ski fast!
 Instead of constantly reminding your kids to “slow down,” the Wildcat Ski Team encourages the kids to “ski fast” while teaching them how to do so safely, under control and in a courteous manner.
 Add to this the inherent benefit you see in any competitive team sport environment – the buzz of race day, the thrill of a personal best, the discipline of training – and you have a recipe for an overall terrific experience!

-I am sure that you have heard many a parent with middle school kids describe how nice it is to be able to get away from that weekend high pressure social environment.
-As a Wildcat Ski Team family, the race community becomes your winter social environment, and the focus in that community is athleticism, team-camaraderie, and sportsmanship.
-The bonds that your kids will make within the race community will become incredibly strong and often become life long.
+I am sure that you have heard many a parent with middle school kids describe how nice it is to be able to get away from that weekend's high-pressure social environment.
+As a Wildcat Ski Team family, the racing community becomes your winter social environment, and the focus in that community is athleticism, team camaraderie, and sportsmanship.
+The bonds that your kids will make within the racing community will become incredibly strong and often become lifelong.

 And by the way, as much as you adore your children, while they are skiing with the rest of their team, you and the rest of the adults are lapping the mountain on Wildcat’s famous powder and loving it!